-While this may be a slight exaggeration, I’d say there are usually at least 10 significant projects on my list, and let’s be honest, I’m just setting myself up for failure.
+While this may be a slight exaggeration, I’d say there are usually at least ten significant projects on my list, and let’s be honest, I’m just setting myself up for failure.
 No wonder I feel like I don’t have time for fun; with an unrealistic and unending list of work goals, I never feel that I’ve done “enough” to warrant play.

 Do you ever feel this way?
 Does simply thinking about your to-do list make your chest feel tight?
 Let’s work on that this week.

-Today I want to focus on our daily to-do lists – that never ending list of responsibilities that gobbles up all of our time for fun.
+Today I want to focus on our daily to-do lists – that never-ending list of responsibilities that gobbles up all of our time for fun.

-Tackle Your To-Do List and Find Work Life Balance
+Tackle Your To-Do List and Find Work-Life Balance

 Things to Accomplish

 First, I’d like us to take a step back and think about what we need to accomplish this week.
 What are the things we must get done in the work category?
 As you identify your goals, remember to be realistic and specific.
-For example, I should not just write “finish editing book”; that simply won’t happen in a week and I’m once again setting myself up for failure.
-Rather, I must think realistically about what I can accomplish in a week.
+For example, I should not just write “finish editing book”; that simply won’t happen in a week, and I’m once again setting myself up for failure.
+Instead, I must think realistically about what I can accomplish in a week.

 Look at your week and decide what specifically you want to work on.
 Take two minutes to write that down.
 Go ahead…I’ll wait.